Shirley Armitage: Storylines

-Later that year, Curly enrolled in a business studies course at college.
-Shirley was not convinced it would be a good move as that would make her the sole earner while he studied but she admired his ability, and caused a stir at work by showing them Curly's essay on Mike making the machinists work in terrible Victorian conditions.
-Mike threatened to sack Shirley unless Curly gave him the essay.
-Curly's new career was to split the couple up.
-In April 1989, Shirley threw a surprise party to celebrate their first anniversary but Curly promptly threw everyone out as he had an important exam the next day.
-Shirley realised that Curly was too serious for her and decided to move back in with her parents.
-Desperate to stop Shirley leaving, Curly broke down and proposed marriage, promising to change, but Shirley knew that the relationship had run its course and left.
-Shirley left Baldwin's Casuals a week after splitting up with Curly and moved to Gorton.
+Later that year, Curly enrolls in a business studies course at college.
+Shirley is not convinced it would be a good move as that would make her the sole earner while he studies but she admires his ability, and causes a stir at work by showing them Curly's essay on Mike making the machinists work in terrible Victorian conditions.
+Mike threatens to sack Shirley unless Curly gives him the essay.
+Curly's new career is to split the couple up.
+In April 1989, Shirley throws a surprise party to celebrate their first anniversary but Curly promptly throws everyone out as he has an important exam the next day.
+Shirley realises that Curly is too serious for her and decides to move back in with her parents.
+Desperate to stop Shirley leaving, Curly breaks down and proposes marriage, promising to change, but Shirley knows that the relationship has run its course and leaves.
+Shirley leaves Baldwin's Casuals a week after splitting up with Curly and moves to Gorton.